nicksellen/dotfiles/README.md

 Yet another dotfile manager.

-Features:
+Features/overview:

-* uses git to store file content
+* register paths one-by-one for inclusion
-* register entries with `~` - will get expanded on user system
+* store a copy of the file at each registered path and some metadata in `~/.dotfiles` along with a generated uuid
-* allows arbitary git commands on repo (e.g. add remotes anyway you like)
+* manage copying to/from the original path on your system
-* tag entries for inclusion by os/hostname/architecture (coming soon)
+* tag entries for inclusion on your system by os/hostname/architecture (coming soon)
-* include whole directory trees (coming soon)
+* `~/.dotfiles` is a git repo which you can manage arbitarily from anywhere with `dotfiles git <normal git args>` - add remotes/branches/whatever
 * not very mature - use at your own risk

 ## installation